-Exams: Two midterm exams and a final exam.
-The final is scheduled for 2:30-4:20pm Tuesday, March 17, 2009.
-No makeup exams will be offered; you should plan to attend the exams when they are given.
+Exams: We will have two midterm exams and a final exam.
+The final exam is scheduled for 2:30-4:20pm Tuesday, December 14, 2010.
+Makeup exams will only be offered under extraordinary circumstances; you should plan to attend the exams when they are given.
 Exams will normally be closed-book, closed-notes, and calculators will not be allowed.

-Late Policy: Late work will be accepted but at a penalty of 25% off per 24 hours late.
+Late Policy: Late work will be accepted but at a penalty of 20% off per 24 hours late.
 Note that ALL parts of the assignment must be received by the stated deadline.
-In the case of written assignments that are due at 2:30pm on Friday, you would need to create an electronic version and email it to us in order to submit by 2:30pm on Saturday to be considered 24hrs late.
+In the case of written assignments that are due at 2:30pm on Friday, you would need to create an electronic version and email it to us in order to submit by 2:30pm on Saturday to be considered 24 hours late.
 If unusual circumstances that are truly beyond your control prevent you from submitting an assignment or attending an exam on time, you should discuss this with the instructor, preferably in advance.
-(Even if you're sick in bed at home, you should still be able to make a phone call or send an email message.)
+(Even if you're sick in bed at home, you should still be able to make a phone call or send an email.)